Foundation Leadership & Scientific Advisors

 Scientific Advisors

-The Jake Wetchler Foundation’s grant-giving activities are guided by the advice of three top-notch scientists, all from prestigious cancer research institutions, and partnerships with two major foundations.
+The Jake Wetchler Foundation’s grant-giving activities have been guided by the advice of three top-notch scientists, all from prestigious cancer research institutions, and by partnerships with four major foundations.

-The Jake Wetchler Foundation Scientific Advisory Board consists of:
+For our past research grants, the Jake Wetchler Foundation Scientific Advisory Board consisted of:

-- Emily Lipsitz, MD.
-Dr. Lipsitz was one of Jake’s oncologists at Children's Hospital of Philadelphia and is now an Assistant Professor of Pediatrics at the University of Minnesota.
+• Emily Greengard, MD.
+Dr. Greengard was one of Jake’s oncologists at Children's Hospital of Philadelphia and is now an Assistant Professor of Pediatrics at the University of Minnesota.
 Her research focuses on utilizing novel agents for the treatment of children, particularly with respect to neuroblastoma and sarcomas.
 You can read more about Dr. Lipsitz at http://www.med.umn.edu/peds/hemonc/faculty/emilylipsitz/home.html.

-- Kimberly Stegmaier, MD.
-Dr. Stegmaier works at the Dana Farber Cancer Research Institute and her research focuses on finding drugs for pediatric malignancies not well addressed by industry such as acute myeloid leukemia (which has particularly low survival rates and is the form of leukemia that Jake had.)
-You can read more about her research at http://www.childrenshospital.org/cfapps/research/data_admin/Site2250/mainpageS2250P0.html.
+• Kimberly Stegmaier, MD.
+Dr. Stegmaier is a professor of pediatrics at Harvard Medical School, an attending physician at Boston Children's Hospital, and a Principal Investigator in the pediatric oncology program at Dana-Farber Cancer Institute.
+Her research focuses on finding drugs for pediatric malignancies not well addressed by industry such as acute myeloid leukemia (which has particularly low survival rates and is the form of leukemia that Jake had.)
+You can read more about her research at http://stegmaierlab.dfci.harvard.edu/ .